 Cultural heritage resources are an important component of the Town's history and community identity and shall be preserved and enhanced.
-The Town's cultural heritage resources may include: buildings, structures, monuments or artifacts, of heritage value or interest, and areas of unique or rare settlement composition, streetscape, landscape, or archaeological resources that have been determined to have cultural heritage value or interest.
+The Town's cultural heritage resources may include: buildings, structures, monuments or artifacts of heritage value or interest, and areas of unique or rare settlement composition, streetscape, landscape or archaeological value or interest.
 It is the intent of the Town to support the conservation of these cultural heritage resources for the benefit of the community.